kimeckert/ESP32-RMT-Rx-raw/README.md

 This application has been tested on an Adafruit ESP32 Feather board.
 The application flashes the on-board visible LED and reports mark and space durations when responding to received RMT data.

-An example of received data.
+## Examples of received data.
 A single RMT item consists of two durations.<br />

   Received 34 items